Practical case studies of successful ways to reduce noise levels in the workplace.

 Some noise attenuation is good, even if people still get bursts of quite high noise sometimes

-Doing this means the employer is compliant with the HSE’s Noise Regs, where they require average noise exposures to be reduced to as low as possible, even if still exceeding the upper limit.
+Doing this means the employer is compliant with the HSE’s Noise Regs, where they require average noise exposures to be reduced to as low a level as possible.

-Commonly used around industry, the plastic strip curtain can be very effective as a noise control measure.
-What I am talking about here is the simple translucent plastic hanging strip curtain which is often used to divide rooms in a factory.
+Commonly used around industry, the hanging plastic strip curtain can be very effective as a noise control measure.
+What I am referring to is the simple translucent plastic hanging strip curtain which is often used to divide rooms in a factory.

 I have measured many of these during noise assessments and typically they can give a reduction in the noise of anything from 10 to 14 dB, which given 3dB is a doubling of the noise energy, is quite a significant change.